All you need to know about waste and recycling over the holiday season

 Don’t forget to bring your ID with you as we now want to ensure that it’s Bristol residents we provide this excellent service for.

 Christmas Tree Collections

 Christmas trees will be collected for free again this year.
 You'll notice on your new collection calendar that a yellow tree symbol marks the day we’ll be collecting trees from your home.
 Please put your tree out where you would put your normal refuse or recycling for us to collect.
 Please note that trees must be no longer than two metres in length.

 Real trees only please – they all go to make compost.

-Alternatively, why not get creative straight away and make them in to gift tags for the next round of ‘giving’?
+Here’s a few tips about recycling the cards, or if you fancy reusing them, get creative straight away and make them in to gift tags for future gifts.

 Just a thought… why not choose to wrap the pressies you give this year in something recyclable?
-You could use bright material, brown paper or even a colourful magazine?
-All of which can be recycled.
+You could use bright material, brown paper or even a colourful magazine - all of which can be recycled!